vxgmichel/pytango-devicetest/README.md

 =========

 Unit-testing for PyTango device.
-It is based on the '--file' tango option to run a server without database.
+It is based on the `--file` tango option to run a server without database.

 Content